meniman98/note-taking/Microservice-Architecture.md

 Your API gateway will be the place where all calls are made

-Make sure to enable eureka on the main application.
+Make sure to enable eureka and hystrix dashboard on the main application.
 Below is an example of your properties file

 ```
 server.port = 9191